 X-ray computed tomography (CT) imaging is a widely used medical imaging modality with around 100 million examinations per year in the US alone, providing healthcare with an important tool for diagnosis and treatment planning for a wide range of diseases such as stroke, cancer, and cardiovascular disease.

-The latest improvement of this technology is photon-counting CT, which is based on a new, energy-resolving x-ray detector type that promises lower dose, higher spatial resolution, and improved characterization of tissue composition.
-A key problem in this field is to develop data processing and image reconstruction algorithms for photon-counting CT that are both able to make optimal use of the measured data and are sufficiently computationally fast to be adopted in clinical use.
-In recent years, deep-learning based image processing methods have been shown to be highly effective for improving image quality for conventional CT imaging in addition to being computationally inexpensive to apply once the training process is complete.
-In our preliminary results we have seen drastic improvement in image quality for denoising and artifact reduction tasks for photon-counting CT.
+The latest improvement of this technology is photon-counting CT, which is based on a new, energy-resolving x-ray detector type that promises lower dose, higher spatial resolution, and improved tissue characterization.
+A key problem is to develop data processing algorithms for photon-counting CT that are able to make optimal use of the measured data while being sufficiently fast to be adopted in clinical use.
+In recent years, deep-learning based image processing methods have been shown to be highly effective for improving image quality for conventional CT imaging while being computationally inexpensive to apply once the training process is complete.
+In preliminary work we have seen drastic improvements in image quality for denoising and artifact reduction in photon-counting CT.

 The expected outcome is a proof of concept demonstrating that incorporating deep-learning image processing steps in the CT image reconstruction can play an important role in improving the diagnostic quality of photon-counting CT.
 This will be an important step towards our long-term goal of introducing a novel highly accurate photon-counting CT imaging technique in clinical practice, with large potential benefits to human health.